Yevgeni Preobrazhensky: Opposition and execution

 In February 1934, Preobrazhensky was one of the leading ex-oppositionists who were allowed to address the 17th Party Congress.
-He said that he was "ashamed" to remember his part in the 7 November 1927 demonstration, praised Stalin's "tremendous insight" and "tremendous courage" and praised workers who, in the old days, ignored those who opposed Lenin and always backed him because that way "you can't go wrong".
+He said that he was "ashamed" to remember his part in the 7 November 1927 demonstration, praised Stalin's "tremendous insight" and "tremendous courage", and praised workers who, in the old days, ignored those who opposed Lenin and always backed him because that way "you can't go wrong".

-He was arrested a second time on December 20, 1936, but unlike his old comrades, such as Serebryakov, Mrachkovsky, Smirnov and Ter-Vaganyan, he was not a defendant at any of the Moscow Show Trials, though he must have been under the same pressure as they all were to make a false confession.
+He was arrested a second time on December 20, 1936 but, unlike his old comrades, such as Serebryakov, Mrachkovsky, Smirnov and Ter-Vaganyan, he was not a defendant at any of the Moscow Show Trials, though he may have been under the same pressure as they all were to make a false confession.
 Preobrazhensky was arrested again on 2 January 1937 On July 13, 1937, he was sentenced to death by a secret tribunal and shot the same day.
 He was posthumously rehabilitated by the government of Mikhail Gorbachev on 22 December 1988.